TmoodGitHub/salesboomerang_frontend/README.md

 # This project was built in just one night after reviewing and rehashing Reach, NodeJS, Express, and MySQL.

-The intent is to demonstrate different styles of coding, skill level, and comprehension.
+The object is to demonstrate skill level, and comprehension.

 ## Description of frontend: